vasujava75/WarehouseManagement/README.md

 # About the application

-Technologies used: Angular 9, Bootstrap 4, Google Agm for location points, Spring boot, Gson library for importing json data,Docker
+Technologies used: Angular 9, Bootstrap 4, Google Agm for location points, Spring boot,Spring secuirty, Gson library for importing json data,Docker

 Remark:- Google image library componnet not implemented fully as some api key issue is there.